 Move up in colour intensity from mid- to light-toned shades.
 Use the bigger mid-tone initially, add darker undertones for depth, and place highlights at the end.
 A mid-tone allows you to talk about form and form, while the deeper tones provide depth, and the brighter hues show where the lighting falls.
 Moving through to work is a juggling act.

 Keep in mind how rapidly acrylics dry.
-Accordingly, most of your mixing should be accomplished on your palettes before it touches the canvas.
+Accordingly, most of your mixing should be done on your palettes before it touches the canvas.
 To buy yourself more time, you may use a sprayer to mist your colours as you work to keep them damp.
 You may learn more about how acrylic applies & dries by doing the activities in step one.

 Having learned the fundamentals, it's time to develop your style.